alitokur/alitokur.github.io/content/inline-functions.md

     }
 ```

-So, the part I shared is bit different from what Sy Brand showed.
+So, the part I shared is bit different from what **Sy Brand** showed.
 LLVM's logic
-keeps growing.
-There are now extra checks for callsite hotness/coldness but I
+keeps growing, there are now extra checks for callsite hotness/coldness but I
 am not the right person to unpack all these cool things.
 What matters here is
 that Clang still looking for your inline keyword,right here: